thecreativeone91/DVDFabAutoRip/README.md

 # Known Script Issues

-Fix Possibly issued in 2.2 Beta.
+*Fixed in 2.2 Final - Fix Possibly issued in 2.2 Beta.
 LiveUpdate.exe - LiveUpdate is a program that DVDFab is uses to check for and prompt you to install updates to the program.
 Currently there is no way to turn off update checks in DVDFab.
 When DVDFab is lauched it will check this, and leave liveupdate.exe open with a window for you to install until you confirm to install or manually close.
 The /CLOSE paramater for DVDFab.exe commandline does not pass thru to this update utility.
 So if there is an update the process will not continue as the script will be waiting for this to close.
 The old VBScript got around this by waiting for the Optical drive to be in a ready state, however this had more problems as it was a guessing game with delays as the drive is not in use when DVDFab first runs and if it as to pull decryption information from DVDFab Servers.
 I'm currently working on a process to watch for and close this when detected.

  Errors, Prompts etc. - This one is not possible to fix and is just the nature of how DVDFab works.
 If a disc is not reading well you may or may not get a warning in DVDFab remote.
 If something seems off, just stop the script or DVDFabAuto Rip service in Services.msc and run it manually.